beza-lab/KAIM-WEEK1/README.md

 1. Date Parsing:
 o	Some publication dates were not in a standard format, requiring additional preprocessing steps to handle missing or invalid dates.

+This project also focuses on the detailed analysis of a large corpus of financial news data to discover correlations between news sentiment and stock market movements.
+Quantitative analysis using pynance and TaLib use TA-Lib to calculate various technical indicators visuaize data using differnt indicators

+Load news and stock prices dataset.
+Compute the percentage change in daily closing prices to represent stock movements, Conduct sentiment analysis on news headlines.
+Then Use statistical methods to test the correlation between daily news sentiment scores and stock returns.